This is going to be a long post.

-I have been designing interfaces since the mid 2000s, I think I can pull it of.
+I have been designing interfaces since the mid-2000s, I think I can pull it off.

 It’s origami.
 The art of paper folding.
 Making art out of folding paper.
 Creating a crane, dinosaur, frog, plane, or terminator.

 I think that best symbolizes what I’m all about.
-I have many interests and I don’t want to be confined to just one thing online if offline I engage in multiple thing.
+I have many interests and I don’t want to be confined to just one thing online if offline I engage in multiple things.

 This isn’t something I started working on just the other day.
 It’s been years in the making.
 I just feel that up until recently, I hadn’t checked in with myself to take note of the evolving landscape.
 And how it massively supports my initial goal.